Important:¶

 *mkdir*Answer

 Make sure you are in your home directory first.
 If not *cd* to your home directory.
-Use the *mkdir* command to make new directories:$ mkdir test
+Use the *mkdir* command to make new directories: Use the *ls* command to check that the new directory was created.4.2) Copy all the files from the following directory into the newly created test directory:¶

 /vlsci/TRAINING/shared/Intro_to_Unix